BIGJRA/BIGJRA.github.io/rejuv.md

 again.
 Head south to follow the policeman.

-Go to the northeast for a *Rare Candy* and a *Leppa Berry.* Hidden nearby is *Honey.* On your way to the south, you’ll get 2 *Cheri Berries, Revive,* 2 *Oran Berries,* and 2 *Aspear Berries* at the very top.
-Eavesdrop on the conversation: you’ll have to fight Gardevoir!
+Go to the northeast for a *Rare Candy* and a *Leppa Berry.* Hidden nearby is *Honey.* On your way to the south, you'll get 2 *Cheri Berries, Revive,* 2 *Oran Berries,* and 2 *Aspear Berries* at the very top.
+Eavesdrop on the conversation: you'll have to fight Gardevoir!

 Angel of Death Gardevoir (No Field)